Established in 2010

 By the time we neared the top, the breeze had gained, tugging at our clothes and rushing through the foliage.
 Our group reached the top just in time.
 We stood there in triumph, but only briefly.
 Right after we were done gorging our muffins and quenching our thirst with Frootis, the first drops of rain fell against the rocks.
 We quickly enjoyed the panorama and then put our raincoats on.

 What started as a drizzle, quickly became pouring rain.
-The sky above darkened, and within minutes, my pants were drenched, though I had managed to cover my torso and my backpack just in time.
+The sky above darkened, and within minutes, my pants were drenched.
+Thankfully, I had managed to cover my torso and my backpack just in time.

 Escaping the Downpour!